tantsandras/mm/content/podcastEpisodesFolder/the-woman-in-ice-valley.md

 let me into the VIP
 section, you wouldn't let me into my account, very dissatisfied.
 How old are you?
-Over 18.
+Over 18. \[Laughter]

 Of course.

 That was the oldest age group.
 They were like zero to five, six to ten, ten to fifteen, sixteen to eighteen, over eighteen.

 Oh that's funny.

 I've seen
 a a leak of what the set is.

 What is it?

 A full scale diagon alley,
 and it looks amazing.

 Oh my god, that's amazing!

+Yeah,
-Yeah, so even though the website on my face,
+so even though the website on my face,
 I'm still gonna buy it.

-You know why I suggested that we would watch logan next time we're hanging out?
+You know why I suggested that we would watch
+Logan next time we're hanging out?

 Because you know that I
 enjoy a muscular man and
-hugh jackman buffs up very nicely.
+Hugh Jackman buffs up very nicely.

-He does, he does, but also because the little girl in that movie is the girl that played the lead role in his dark materials.
+He does, he does, but also because the little girl in that movie is the girl that played the lead role in His Dark Materials.

 Oh the one that you hated, the one that you absolutely abhorred.

 I didn't,
+I just said....

+The one that you were
+physically sick
-I just said.... the one that you were physically sick watching because her acting was so bad.
+watching because her acting was so bad.

 You always take whatever I say to the absolute extreme.

-Do you want to know the word for that?
+Do you want to
+know the word for that?

 Yeah I probably know it already, tell me anyway.

 Hyperbolise.

-You always hyperbolise everything I say.
+You always hyperbolise
+everything I say.

 Oh hyperbolize, I like that.

 Because when I said that \[censored] was an attractive woman you were like you hyped her up so much, you were like she's a goddess.
 I was like never said that, said she was an attractive woman.

 Because it's funny to wind you up.
 If you haven't worked out that that's how our friendship dynamic works by now,
 I feel like you haven't been paying attention to any of our conversations.

 Do you feel like you can't do
 all of your funnies because I don't get annoyed?

 Sometimes there is not the
 back and forth banter that I would appreciate if you were getting annoyed.
 But that doesn't stop me from trying.

 You're lucky I don't get annoyed.

 No I am, because
 otherwise we would not have lasted as long as we have.
 Most people by now have been like you're a cunt, why do i even talk to you.

 Probably.

 Wow okay.

-You funny cunt, don't get me wrong.
+You're a funny cunt, don't get me wrong.

 You little...

 Oh but you do like the inflammatory comments.

 I'll inflame your comments.

 Hashtag come 20.
 Okay are you ready for the case?

 Are we ready to talk about crime.
 What?
 Do you feel stressed?
 Yeah, hey my dudes...
 Do you have like other things that you need to do?

-I've got fuck all going on mate.
-Then why are you stressing me?
+I've got fuck
+all going on mate.

+Then why are you
+stressing me?

 Because it's funny.

 Is it though?

 Yes.

 Oh god.

-You're listening to
-midweek murders, I'm your host...
+You're listening to midweek murders, I'm your host...
 No, which means, wait.

 Ah she it fucked it.

 Why don't you do it this week.

+Hello
-Hello it's a wednesday, and that means it's time to talk about crime, with midweek murders.
+it's a wednesday, and that means it's time to talk about crime, with midweek murders.
 I'm your host Joe.

 And I'm your host Sandra, but let's do it properly this time.

 And this week we're coming from
 Upplands Vasby.
 We're coming from the swedish chef.
-Herding gird,
+Herdig gird,
 chocolate moose.
 You're listening to midweek murders, which means that it's time to talk about crime.
 I'm your host sandra.

-And I'm your co-host
+And I'm your
+co-host
 Joe.

 Ba bam.
 This week
 we're going to talk about the case of the ice valley woman, or as it is in norwegian